-- Scroll to the session you want a report on, click the ... menu, and select Download ingest report.
+- On the card for the ingest session you want to view the report for, click the ellipsis and then click Download ingest report.

-Your ingest reports will have the following columns on them:
+Your ingest report will have the following columns:

 |Instance Hash||An alphanumeric value that uniquely identifies each file in an ingest session.|